dotnet/infer/userguide/Using a precompiled inference algorithm.md

 *   **To remove the dependence on the compiler.** For standalone applications that make heavy use of a specific inference algorithm it might be desired to remove the dependence on the compiler.

-*   **To use Infer.NET from Silverlight.** Security restrictions in Silverlight do not allow dynamic compilation, so you must precompile your model before including it in a Silverlight project ([find out more](Running%20under%20Silverlight.md)).
+*   **To use Infer.NET from Silverlight.** Security restrictions in Silverlight do not allow dynamic compilation, so you must precompile your model before including it in a Silverlight project.

 *   **To run multi-threaded inference.** Including the compiled algorithm directly allows different instances of the compiled algorithm to be used in each thread separately without recompilation.